danbikle/cs101_old/public/lesson009/readme.txt

 https://console.cloud.google.com/compute/instances

-I found the node I create in part-1.
+I found the node I created in part-1.

 I clicked the SSH link to gain shell access to the node.